decentraland/js-sdk-toolchain/packages/@dcl/ecs/etc/ecs.api.md

     Int64: ISchema<number>;
     const // (undocumented)
     Number: ISchema<number>;
-    const // Warning: (ae-forgotten-export) The symbol "IEnum" needs to be exported by the entry point index.d.ts
+    const // Warning: (ae-forgotten-export) The symbol "IEnum" needs to be exported by the entry point 0.9580633443849058index.d.ts
     //
     // (undocumented)
     Enum: typeof IEnum;
-    const // Warning: (ae-forgotten-export) The symbol "IArray" needs to be exported by the entry point index.d.ts
+    const // Warning: (ae-forgotten-export) The symbol "IArray" needs to be exported by the entry point 0.9580633443849058index.d.ts
     //
     // (undocumented)
     Array: typeof IArray;
-    const // Warning: (ae-forgotten-export) The symbol "IMap" needs to be exported by the entry point index.d.ts
+    const // Warning: (ae-forgotten-export) The symbol "IMap" needs to be exported by the entry point 0.9580633443849058index.d.ts
     //
     // (undocumented)
     Map: typeof IMap;
-    const // Warning: (ae-forgotten-export) The symbol "IOptional" needs to be exported by the entry point index.d.ts
+    const // Warning: (ae-forgotten-export) The symbol "IOptional" needs to be exported by the entry point 0.9580633443849058index.d.ts
     //
     // (undocumented)
     Optional: typeof IOptional;
 }

-// Warning: (ae-forgotten-export) The symbol "defineLibraryComponents" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "defineLibraryComponents" needs to be exported by the entry point 0.9580633443849058index.d.ts
 //
 // @public (undocumented)
 export type SdkComponents = ReturnType<typeof defineLibraryComponents>;